mfry1199/cli_book_scraper/README.md

 ## 📖 About

 This project is a CLI configurable web scraper that gathers a user inputted number of pages of book data, including title, price, rating, category, description, and URL.
 This data then has any applicable sorting and/or filtering applied to it based on the CLI arguments passed by the user.
 The data is summarized in the command line and exported to a CSV file.

-This exists as a practice project and showcase of my web scraping skills.
+### 🧠 Use Cases

+Quickly gather book metadata for cataloging or analysis

+Learn or demonstrate Python web scraping best practices

 ---